 Iterative Implementation

 Implement iteratively with regular success measurements.
-Agile methods enable quick adjustments.
-Celebrate milestones to maintain team motivation throughout the journey.
+Agile methods make adjustments easier.
+Celebrate milestones - it keeps the team motivated when the project runs longer than expected.

 Technologies & Tools

-Choosing the right technologies is crucial.
-Here's an overview of proven solutions for the Mittelstand:
+Choosing the right technologies matters.
+Here's an overview of solid solutions that work well in the Mittelstand context:

 Website & E-Commerce